OpexRah/crux-inductions/Task 2/README.md

 The code and implementation of the LSTM encoder decoder can be found in ```LSTM_encoder_decoder.ipynb```.

-Notice the effects of different data sizes:
+Notice the effects of different test-data sizes:

 1 month:
 ![](https://github.com/OpexRah/crux-inductions/blob/main/Task%202/plots/Attention_LSTM_NASDAQ100_1month.png)